 Measures to close the gap between Aboriginal and non-Aboriginal students

 2. Create engaging school community outreach and inclusion of culture in curriculum.

 3. Create systems responding specifically to learning and cultural needs.

 4. Create programs, services and resources for achievement, esteem, and cultural identity.

 5. Create and facilitate learning about traditional and contemporary perspectives.

 Section 2 – Overview

-The primary focus of the Six Nations Iroquois Program Teachers Resource Guide is on integrating the learning about First Nations Studies.
+The primary focus of the First Nations, Métis, Inuit Teachers Resource Guide is on integrating the learning about First Nations Studies.
 This includes Character Development/Faith based Virtues, and existing curriculum, highlighting similarities between First Nations Peoples and non First Nations people – and people from all other parts of the world, referred to by the Haudenosaunee as Turtle Island.

-The objective of the Six Nations Iroquois Program Teachers Resource Guide is to support Ontario educators in all areas set out by the Ministry of Education:
+The objective of the First Nations, Métis, Inuit Teachers Resource Guide is to support Ontario educators in all areas set out by the Ministry of Education: